puppetlabs/iac/README.md

 ## Ops-y things

-On every push to master, the [deploy](./.github/workflows/deploy.yml) github action builds and deploys the current state to https://puppetlabs.github.io/iac/
+On every push to main, the [deploy](./.github/workflows/deploy.yml) github action builds and deploys the current state to https://puppetlabs.github.io/iac/
 Look at the [Jekyll Deploy action](https://github.com/puppetlabs/iac/actions?query=workflow%3A%22Jekyll+Deploy%22) and the ["GitHub Pages" settings](https://github.com/puppetlabs/iac/settings) to see if the build was successful.